cwinpy/cwinpy/docs/pe/roq/roq.rst

 ===========================

 As another example, we will use data containing a continuous hardware injection signal to show the ROQ likelihood in action.
-In particular, we will follow the `example
-<#example-single-detector-data>`_ given in the :ref:`parameter estimation documentation<Known pulsar
+In particular, we will follow the :ref:`example<Example: single detector data>`_ given in the :ref:`parameter estimation documentation<Known pulsar parameter estimation>`.
-parameter estimation>`.
 The heterodyned data file containing the signal can be downloaded here :download:`fine-H1-PULSAR08.txt.gz <../data/fine-H1-PULSAR08.txt.gz>` and the Tempo(2)-style pulsar parameter (``.par``) file containing the parameters for this simulated signal can be downloaded :download:`here <../data/PULSAR08.par>`.
 It is worth noting that in this case the frequency epoch